wyeoh/wyeoh.github.io/_projects/dcop.md

 - We are investigating ways to enrich the DCOP model and extend DCOP algorithms to better account for imperfect communication (e.g., message delays and message losses).
 - We plan to enrich DCOPs so that they can be used to model dynamic and uncertain problems through integration with concepts from decentralized Markov decision processes (Dec-MDPs).
 The proposed models and algorithms will serve as a bridge between DCOPs and Dec-MDPs, balancing the tradeoffs between expressivity and scalability.

+To learn more, please see our [tutorial on multi-agent distributed constrained optimization](/assets/pdf/tutorial-aaai20-dcop.pdf){:target="_blank"}, which we gave at AAAI 2020.

 <h2>sponsors</h2>

 <p></p>